-In real estate, if you’re numbers-obsessed, you judge a home’s value relative to the cost of building a similar home, or relative to rent and income (as The Economist does), or relative to recent transactions (as is used by banks in residential transactions).
+In real estate you judge a home’s value relative to the cost of building a similar home, or relative to rent and income (as The Economist does), or relative to recent transactions (as is used by banks in residential transactions).
 The more you triangulate this, the more cautious you become, and the less likely you are to fall for bubbles.

-In healthcare, where innumeracy and hyperbole seem to be rewarded, at least in the short-term, one link or meme or study tends to push us to whatever narrative we’ve already decided.
+In healthcare1where stories of hyperbole seem to be rewarded in the short-term, one link, meme or study temps to push us down our preferred narrative rabbit hole.
 It’s sometimes not even about getting stuck on one valuation metric; it’s “my cousin used a Fitbit and lost lots of weight so it must work.”
 One Activity study shows they may lead to weight gain.
 Steps goal met.
 Pass the cheesecake.

 What makes the NEJM study interesting is that “Instead of looking at bankruptcies to see how many involved medical bills, they started with the illness, and asked how much more likely people were to declare bankruptcy after they got sick.
 That’s a much better way to tease out causation than asking whether someone who just went through a financially ruinous divorce also owed his or her dermatologist thousands of dollars.”

 I don’t pretend big expenses should be ignored.
-In fact, they are what insurance is for, but when we focus on one outlier and one study, we ignore a lot of what’s going on with the other 99% of the people.
+In fact, they are what insurance is for, large risks, not oil changes, but when we focus on one outlier and one study, we ignore a lot of what’s going on with the other 99% of the people.
 We ignore all the other metrics and ways of thinking to test the soundness of an argument.
-One thing I’d like to see discussed more is the cost of being over-insured, one whose impact is felt like inflation, only slightly at first but disastrous over time if left unhedged.
+One underappreciated area is the cost of being over-insured, one whose impact is felt like inflation, only slightly at first but disastrously over time if left unhedged.